makinteract/vscode-microbit-micropython/README.md

 The user can also select `Empty` - in such case, no changes to files occur.

 The templates are fetched from this [online repository](https://github.com/makinteract/micropython-examples).
-The _microbit_ folder is fetched from [this respository](https://github.com/ElTrasho3000/Microbit-Stubs-Python-Package).
-The stubs in the micro:bit folder are based on the [official micro:bit documentation](https://microbit-micropython.readthedocs.io/en/v2-docs/).
+The _microbit_ folder is fetched from [this respository](https://github.com/ElTrasho3000/Microbit-Basic-Stubs), while stubs for additional libraries are fetched from [here](https://github.com/ElTrasho3000/Microbit-Extended-Stubs).
+All these stubs are based on the [official micro:bit documentation](https://microbit-micropython.readthedocs.io/en/v2-docs/).

 ### `Fetch examples from online`